christinerose/gibbr.org/blog/ar_vr/index.md

 The [Oculus Quest 2](https://www.oculus.com/quest-2/) from Meta (formally Facebook) is a VR headset running an Android derivative.
 This means you can do cool stuff like run [Termux](https://www.reddit.com/r/cyberDeck/comments/fc5sfr/oculus_quest_termux_selfcontained_hmd_cyberdeck/) on it (an Android terminal emulator and unvirtualised Linux environment).
-It's nowhere near as good for productivity as something like what [SimulaVR](https://simulavr.com/) are doing, which features a neat [Haskell Wayland compositor](https://github.com/SimulaVR/Simula).
+It's nowhere near as flexible as something like what [SimulaVR](https://simulavr.com/) are doing, which features a neat [Haskell Wayland compositor](https://github.com/SimulaVR/Simula).

 With access to the Oculus Quest 2, I was first able to explore the world of free games on the [Oculus store](https://www.oculus.com/experiences/quest/).